flojoy-ai/docs/docs/custom-nodes/creating-custom-node.md

 It is always a good idea to set up formatting on save in the editor of your choice!
 :::

-### Congratulations!
-You have created your first custom node.

-When creating custom nodes, make sure to go through the following checklist:
+When creating custom nodes, make sure that you go through the following checklist:

 - [x] Did I create my new function correctly?
   - [x] Did I add the `flojoy` decorator to my function?